Error Budget Policies That Actually Get Followed

 Getting product buy-in

-Product accepts because the alternative is worse: incidents that block features anyway, less predictably.
+Product accepts the policy because the alternative is worse: incidents that block features anyway, less predictably.
+Frame the budget as feature-shipping insurance, not as a brake.

 The exception safety valve